Skip to main content

 • Understand the behaviours that the University considers to be academic integrity breaches.

-• A teacher who suspects a student of failing to meet the requirements of academic integrity should forward the matter to the relevant unit coordinator or report the issue via the online reporting system.
+• A tutor who suspects a student of failing to meet the requirements of academic integrity should forward the matter to the relevant unit coordinator or report the issue via the online reporting system.
+(Unit of Study coordinators will outline their preferred process to their tutors.)

 • Promote good practice and education on academic honesty in all units of study and award courses.